 The Family Medicine Residency training brochure highlights the training sites, curriculum and enhanced rural and remote opportunities that are available through our program.
 The Academic Teaching Sites brochure details the clinics and hospitals where our residents train.

 Excellent learning and teaching is offered at all of our teaching sites.
-Candidates applying to Memorial will see that there are five residency choices in CaRMS: Eastern, Rural – Central, Rural – Western, Northern – Goose Bay and Northern – Nunavut.
+Candidates applying to Memorial will see that there are six residency streams in CaRMS: Eastern, Central, Western, Northern – Goose Bay, Northern – Nunavut and an International Medical Graduates (IMG).
 Candidates can apply to any or all of the streams in CaRMS and then rank their choices in order of personal preference.

 The Eastern Region is the academic hub for medical training in the province.
 It provides excellent access to academic rounds and multidisciplinary teaching and the academic curriculum is rich and well established.